 If your narrow beam signal is bouncing between 60 and 63, it could be a pointing issue or the antenna/mount may be loose and moving or not pointed correctly.
 Please to take time to find the highest signal strength possible with your terminal for best results..

-Today there are three BGAN Satellites that give contiguous worldwide coverage.
+Today there are four BGAN Satellites that give contiguous worldwide coverage.
 Each I-4 can generate 19 wide beams and more than 200 narrow spot beams.
 These can quickly be reconfigured and focused anywhere on Earth to provide extra capacity where needed.
 Information on Inmarsat Wide Beams and Narrow “Spot” Beams.

 Some of the spacecraft’s impressive features include: